publicarray/SystemsProgramming/assignment/readme.md

 # Commands

 list [-l] [-f] [pathname] [localfile] - lists the files in the current or given directory to the screen or prints them to a file.
-Options: –l = long list, -f force overwrite
+Options: -l = long list, -f force overwrite

 get filepath [-f] [localfile] - prints the content of a nominated file to screen or to the given file